simp/simp-doc/docs/user_guide/HOWTO/Work_With_Rsync.rst

 Standard Capabilities
 ---------------------

-The standard SIMP rsync shares exist at ``/var/simp/environments/simp/rsync``.
+The standard SIMP rsync shares for the ``production`` :term:`Puppet environment` exist at ``/var/simp/environments/production/rsync``.
 This is an assumed path and changing this path will break some aspects of the system.

 Within this directory, you will find a set of files with the name ``.shares``.
 This file is used by the fact ``simp_rsync_environments`` to indicate that all